-Fair Value Hedges
+Fair Value Hedaes

 We generally use fair value hedges to offset the exposure to changes in fair value of a recognized fixed-rate liability.
-We enter into interest rate swaps to economically convert fixed-rate debt into variable-rate debt.
+We enter into interest rate swaps to economically convert fixed-rate liabilities into variable-rate liabilities.
 For fair value hedges, we generally consider all components of the derivative's gain and/or loss when assessing hedge effectiveness and generally hedge changes in fair values due to interest rates.
+Under the new standard, for fair value hedges, the entire change in the fair value of the hedging instrument included in the assessment of hedge effectiveness is recorded in the same line item in the consolidated statements of income that is used to present the earnings effect of the hedged component of the hedged item.
+The timing of recognition of the change in fair value of a hedging instrument included in the assessment of hedge effectiveness is the same as prior to the adoption of ASU No. 2017-12.